What is Intermittent Fasting? A Beginner’s Guide to Time-Restricted Eating

 It involves fasting for 20 hours of the day and consuming the entire day’s food in just four hours.

-This method of intermittent fasting is quite extreme and can cause intense discomfort.
-Therefore, this method of intermittent fasting is not often recommended.
+This method of intermittent fasting is quite extreme and can cause intense discomfort, so it is not often recommended.

 Do consult a physician before beginning this method of intermittent fasting if you choose to try it.